jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-11. Reduce and expand the width of the screen and verify that the number of cards changes to 2 at screen widths below 992px and 1 at screen widths below 576px.
+11. Reduce and expand the width of the screen and verify that the arrows disappear and the heading is centered at screen widths below 768px.

     - Outcome: Pass

-12. Reduce and expand the width of the screen and verify that the slider and cards look good at all screen widths.
+12. Reduce and expand the width of the screen and verify that the number of cards changes to 2 at screen widths below 992px and 1 at screen widths below 576px.

     - Outcome: Pass

-13. Verify that each holiday name links to the relevant holiday's details page.
+13. Reduce and expand the width of the screen and verify that the slider and cards look good at all screen widths.

     - Outcome: Pass

+14. Verify that each holiday name links to the relevant holiday's details page.

+    - Outcome: Pass

-14. Scroll down to the features section and verify that it appears as expected and looks good at all screen widths.
+15. Scroll down to the features section and verify that it appears as expected and looks good at all screen widths.

     - Outcome: Pass